 Messi in tears at Barcelona press conference as he confirms end of 21-year Camp Nou career

-Lionel Messi was in floods of tears at his final press conference as a Barcelona player as he confirmed the confirmed the end of his 21-year career at Camp Nou.
+Lionel Messi was in floods of tears at his final press conference as a Barcelona player as he confirmed the end of his 21-year career at Camp Nou.

 “This is very difficult, I was not prepared for this.
 Last year I was convinced to leave, but this year we were, my family and I wanted to continue here, in our house," he told reporters.